odoo/documentation/getting_started/documentation.rst

 ----------------------------

 Start your free trial and play with the system.
-The more comfortable you are with navigating Odoo, the better your decisions will be and the quicker and easier your training phases will be.
+The more comfortable you are navigating Odoo, the better your decisions will be and the quicker and easier your training phases will be.

 Nothing replaces playing with the software, but here are some extra